-After that, only single-year contracting will be allowed.
+After that, only single-year contracting was allowed.

-There is a concern that this restriction may unduly limit the procurement options that are available to AEMO if a large reliability gap is forecast in the ESOO that could be most cost-effectively addressed through multi-year interim reliability reserve contracts.
+There was a concern that this restriction may unduly limit the procurement options that are available to AEMO if a large reliability gap is forecast in the ESOO that could be most cost-effectively addressed through multi-year interim reliability reserve contracts.

-There are also concerns about reliability uncertainty prior to the implementation of longer-term reforms, such as the capacity mechanism.
-In the increasingly rapid transition to net zero, it is possible that an ESOO update in the short to medium term could forecast a breach of the interim reliability measure, which could be difficult for AEMO to fill without access to multi-year contracting.
+There were also concerns about reliability uncertainty prior to the implementation of longer-term reforms, such as the capacity mechanism.
+In the increasingly rapid transition to net zero, it is possible that an ESOO update in the short to medium term could forecast a breach of the interim reliability measure or reliability standard, which could be difficult for AEMO to fill without access to multi-year contracting.